TIP: To-Do Email Folder

 I gave up trying to keep a clean email inbox years ago.
 Everything I had read said that I should sort anything I needed into folders and keep my inbox clean, but I finally just gave up.

-I finally decided that keeping anything that might be slightly important in my inbox where I can search for it.
-It turns out that for me this is far more productive than trying to move things around and categorize them, it was very liberating and I found that nothing bad happened by keeping older emails in my inbox.
-In fact, I discovered it was easier to find things because it only required a simple search instead of trying to find the folder where I had filed something.
+I finally decided on keeping anything that might be slightly important in my inbox where I can search for it.
+It turns out that, for me, this is far more productive than trying to move things around and categorize them.
+It was very liberating, and I found that nothing bad happened by keeping older emails in my inbox.
+In fact, I discovered it was easier to find things, because it only required a simple search instead of trying to find the folder where I had filed something.

 I like to have a empty inbox, so once an email is read it goes straight to a archive folder.
 I only have one archive folder for all my mail - I agree that with desktop search tools now available trying to keep an ever growing hierarchical folder system is a waste of time.
 I use outlook 2003, it allows me to flag emails if any follow up is needed.
 I then use search folders set up for each of my clients to show me any flagged emails form each client.
 Each search folder is very quick to set up and saves the bother of moving emails back and forth between folders.